Oneflow-Inc/DLPerf/README.md

-# DLPerf - **D**eep-**L**earning Framework **Perf**ormace Profiling Toolkit
+# DLPerf - **D**eep **L**earning Framework **Perf**ormace Profiling Toolkit

 ## Introduction

-This repository provides State-of-the-Art classical deep neural network(DNN) models of different deeplearning frameworks that are easy to train and deploy, achieving the best reproducible performance with NVIDIA GPU Server Clusters.
+This repository provides State-of-the-Art classical deep neural network(DNN) models of different deep learning frameworks which are easy to train and deploy, achieving the best reproducible performance with NVIDIA GPU Server Clusters.

-DLPerf measures how fast a deep learning framework can train DNN models, so both DL framework and DNN models are involved in this benchmark test.
+DLPerf measures how fast deep learning frameworks can train DNN models, so both DL frameworks and DNN models are involved in this benchmark test.

-### Evaluated Deep Learning Framworks
+### Evaluated Deep Learning Frameworks

 5 deep learning frameworks are evaluated in this repository, they are: